jprince14/BingTool/README.md

 2) Update the main.py file to reflect what browser(s) you are using. set the useFirefox and useChrome variable to the appropriate boolean values (True or False).

+3) Ensure that you are signed into your outlook/hotmail/live/bing account within each respective browser

-3) Close all instances of the browser(s) that BingTool will be using
+4) Close all instances of the browser(s) that BingTool will be using

-4) Run the tool by running "python main.py"
+5) Run the tool by running "python main.py"

-5) Run BingTool once a day to get maximum rewards.
+6) Run BingTool once a day to get maximum rewards.
 After running BingTool for the first time start at step 3 for all subsequent runs.

 Tips

 For Windows the pip commands need to be run in an admin command prompt

+If the script stops working after a browser update run:

+	Linux/mac:

+		sudo pip install -U selenium

+	Windows (within an admin command prompt)

+		pip install -U selenium